Hyperbolic domains in real Euclidean spaces: Definition and basic properties of the minimal metric

+The same holds for any rigid embedding $R:\R^n\to \R^N$ for $3\le n<N$.
+In particular, if $R(\Omega)=\Omega'$ then $R:(\Omega,g_\Omega)\to (\Omega',g_{\Omega'})$ is an isometry.
 Rigid transformations are the only self-maps of $\R^n$ taking any conformal minimal surface to another such surface.
 This is a marked difference from the Kobayashi pseudometric --- any holomorphic map between a pair of complex manifolds takes complex curves to complex curves, and hence is distance-decreasing.
 This difference reflects the fact that conformal minimal surfaces are much more abundant than holomorphic curves, and the space of such surfaces is preserved by a considerably smaller space of maps.
-This has major consequences when estimating the minimal metric since no nontrivial coordinate changes are allowed.
+This has major consequences when estimating the minimal metric since nonrigid coordinate changes are not allowed.